Ketchum Inc.: Awards

 In 1985 Ketchum New York was a finalist in the Caples direct marketing awards for their pro bono work assisting Central Park and the Central Park Conservancy.
 As of 2016, Ketchum has won more Silver Anvils from the Public Relations Society of America than any other agency.
 Its campaigns have been awarded "Campaign of the Year" by PRWeek five times, and Ketchum was the 2002 and 2012 PRWeek Agency of the Year.
 Ketchum London was named Agency of the Decade by U.K.’s CorpComms magazine in 2015.

 Corporate overview

 Ketchum is owned by Omnicom Group and is part of the company's Diversified Agency Services network's Omnicom Public Relations Group.
 The agency's subsidiaries include Access Brand Communications, Emanate, and Capstrat.

 Locations and employees

 Ketchum's headquarters are located in New York City.
 The agency has more than 130 offices and affiliates in over 70 countries.

-Ketchum is led by President and CEO Mike Doyle.
-Other leadership roles include President of North America, Tamara Norman, and Global Chief Financial & Operating Officer Alan Banner.
 As of 2016, Ketchum has approximately 2,500 employees.

 In 2016, Ketchum announced the formation of a global leadership council comprising 20 senior leaders.
 The GLC replaced and significantly expanded Ketchum's Executive Committee.

+Ketchum was led by President and CEO Mike Doyle for 30 years, ending in 2025.

+Other leadership roles include President of North America and U.S. CEO Tamara Norman, CEO of global markets Jo-ann Robertson, and Global Chief Financial & Operating Officer Alan Banner.